dlce-eva/dlce-eva/doc/cldf_for_dummies.md

 > [!TIP]
 > Good to know: [It is possible for a CLDF-dataset to only consist of one file](https://github.com/cldf/cldf#metadata-free-conformance)!
 No JSON-file, no set of csvs.
 Just one file, for example `values.csv`.
 In such cases, the file doesn’t have any meta-data specified and just conforms to all the default settings for all components, properties etc. You can’t tell by a JSON-file that it’s a CLDF-dataset because there isn’t one This type of CLDF-data set is rare, and will not be dealt with further here.

-### Types of CLDF-datasets
+## Types of CLDF-datasets

-There are five types of CLDF-datasets.
+There are six types of CLDF-datasets.
 They are also known as [“modules”](https://github.com/cldf/cldf/tree/master/modules).

 -   Wordlist (lexicon, has Forms and often Cognates)
 -   Structure dataset (grammar or other types of information with one value for a Parameter and a Feature, has Values)